 Planting plans and designs to transform your space

-There are many ways to make your garden an attractive and inviting space to be.
-But we know a lot of people struggle to know how to start.
+There are many ways to make your garden an attractive and inviting space to be, but we know that a lot of people are unsure of how to start.
+A good first step would be to create a planting plan.

 As experts in landscaping, gardening and planting, we’ve learnt that hard landscaping provides a structure for your garden, but that garden plants bring the design and the garden to life.